ollieistic/cybertools/File Hash Checker/README.md

 ### Linux Guide (Arch)

-If you are on a different Linux distrobution other than Arch, please scroll to the bottom.
+If you are on a different Linux distribution other than Arch, please scroll to the bottom.

 1. **Install Python3 and Pip**
 ```